 These three park access measures are easy to use.
 They provide relevant, actionable data.
 They can be used to track progress, compare conditions, evaluate options, guide initiatives and inform the public.
 We have shared examples of how data can inform the decision-making process.
 FRMP planners liked that the data not only affirmed their understanding of park needs, but also identified additional opportunities.
 The agency’s marketing professionals were enthusiastic about having data to show taxpayers the impact of their dollars and maps to explain where and why new projects are needed.
 By using objective data, planners can make informed decisions that can improve many facets of park planning and illustrate the beneficial effect of parks on the community.

 Note: This article expands on three of the Common Measures included in the Improving Public Health Through Public Parks and Trails: Eight Common Measures report.
-See the full metrics and detailed references.
+See the full metrics.

 Dee Merriam, RLA, FASLA, is a former Community Planner at the Centers for Disease Control and Prevention.